 Celebration in the Oaks is a beloved New Orleans tradition that has been around for over 30 years.
 It’s a dazzling display of holiday lights scattered throughout the 25 acres of the City Park, including the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
 The park is swathed in hundreds of thousands of twinkling lights, with hundreds of visitors strolling through the grounds, riding the historic carousel and the miniature train, photo-opping with the iconic Mr. Bingle, and enjoying the caroling and the holiday shopping.
 Celebration in the Oaks typically opens on Thanksgiving weekend and runs up to the first week of January.

-During the second weekend of December, the LUNA Fête light show illuminates part of the New Orleans Central Business District, on and around the Lafayette Square.
+During the second weekend of December, the LUNA Fête light show illuminates the Convention Center.
 The annual large-scale light and sound installations are fascinating, and the fest is free and family-friendly.

 The bonfires on the bayou, concerts at St. Louis Cathedral and Reveillon dinners are also the New Orleans holiday traditions that make the season so special.
 The New Year’s Eve in Jackson Square, the Sugar Bowl in the Superdome, and the popular Tet Fest, which celebrates the Lunar New Year with the help of the largest Vietnamese communities in the country, all ring in the new year.
 The Dick Clark Rockin’ New Year’s Eve near the historic Jax Brewery in the French Quarter features a live fleur-de-lis drop at midnight and the countdown on Jackson Square, followed by the fireworks over the Mississippi River and the night of revelry.